 If these visions sound familiar, you just want to know how to get rid of Japanese beetles.
-Grub control application can be used on the larvae.
+Grub control pesticide can be used on the larvae.
 Spraying is the only means of adult Japanese beetle control for your Racine County home.

-Ready to attack the Japanese beatles before they attack your trees and foliage?
+Ready to attack the Japanese beatles before they destroy your trees and foliage?
 Schedule an appointment to virtually rid your yard of Japanese beetles.
 Better yet, save money with our Japanese beetle protection package.

 Don’t wait and wonder what Japanese beetles are.
 Take action at the first sign of their presence.
 They won’t wait around for you, trust us.